Skip to content

 NetSuite competes with several ERP platforms depending on industry, company size, and functional requirements.
 Acumatica, Microsoft Dynamics 365 Business Central, Sage Intacct, SAP Business One, and other mid-market ERP platforms often appear in the same evaluation cycle.
 The stronger comparison method is to line up financial scope, user access, inventory requirements, integrations, and implementation model rather than treating one competitor as universal.

-What are the downsides of NetSuite?
+What are the financial downsides of NetSuite?

 Is NetSuite worth the cost?